Your Global Trade Knowledgebase

 PayPal for International Payments

-PayPal is a very popular alternative payment method that is offered by many vendors over the world.
+PayPal is a popular alternative payment method that allows users to transfer funds internationally, offered by many vendors around the world.
 However, making an International foreign exchange payment using PayPal will not give a good exchange rate to the payer.
 It is not ideal for high value transactions and is generally used for convenience.

 Western Union Wire Transfer